 A chair rail is an attractive way to give any room a polished look and a welcoming atmosphere.
+So, to let you know about How to Install a Chair Rail here’s a complete guide for you.
 Chair rails were formerly intended to protect walls from damage by seatbacks for chairs, but they are now used largely as a beautiful accent.

 Chair rail molding is a great way to decorate a room while also protecting the walls from the backs of naughty chairs.
 At the time when our ancestors first learned to sit, the chair rail was discovered in Europe.
 Find out how to install chair rail molds in one weekend to transform your home from average to gorgeous.